Tagovailoa scores twice to help Miami get past New England

 Rookie quarterback Tua Tagovailoa ran for a pair of fourth-quarter touchdowns as the host Miami Dolphins defeated the New England Patriots 22-12 on Sunday.

-Tagovailoa passed for 145 yards (one interception), keeping Miami (9-5) on track for its first playoff berth since 2016.
+Tagovailoa passed for 145 yards with one interception, keeping Miami (9-5) on track for its first playoff berth since 2016.
 The Dolphins are guaranteed to make the playoffs with wins in their final two regular-season games.

 New England (6-8) was led by Nick Folk, who made four field goals.
 Quarterback Cam Newton passed for 209 yards.

-However, the Patriots had their streak of 19 consecutive winning seasons snapped.
+However, the Patriots had their streak of 19 consecutive winning seasons snapped and will miss the playoffs for the first time since 2008.

 New England also lost starting linebacker Ja'Whaun Bentley (arm injury).

-Miami played without four of its top offensive playmakers: wide receiver DeVante Parker (hamstring), tight end Mike Gesicki (shoulder), running back Myles Gaskin (COVID protocol); and kick returner Jakeem Grant (hamstring).
-Starting guard Erect Flowers (ankle) was also out, and his backup Solomon Kindley (leg) left in the third quarter.
+Miami played without four of its top offensive playmakers: wide receiver DeVante Parker (hamstring), tight end Mike Gesicki (shoulder), running back Myles Gaskin (COVID protocol) and kick returner Jakeem Grant (hamstring).
+Starting guard Ereck Flowers (ankle) was also out, and his backup Solomon Kindley (leg) left in the third quarter.

 There were no scores in the first quarter, but Miami had a 95-yard drive that ended with J.C.
 Jackson's eighth interception of the season.
-On third-and-goal from the three, Tagovailoa, pressured by defensive end Chase Winovich, tossed the pass that was picked by Jackson, ending a drive that took 9:11 off the clock.
+That pick, on third-and-goal from the 3, ended a drive that took 9:11 off the clock.

-Folk made two field goals in the second quarter, from 45 yards (with 8:55 left in the half) 36 yards (with 4:19 left), giving the Patriots a 6-0 halftime lead.
+Folk made two field goals in the second quarter, from 45 and 36 yards, giving the Patriots a 6-0 halftime lead.

 The Dolphins nearly had a big play with 4:36 left in the second.
 Newton scrambled toward the right sideline and was tackled by rookie safety Brandon Jones, who helped force a fumble.
 Cornerback Xavien Howard stayed in bounds and ran 86 yards for an apparent touchdown.